polkadot-fellows/Evaluations/evidence/sandreim/0004-sandreim-retain-2025.md

 Currently, I am directly involved in fleshing out their long term architecture and vision that will support running hundreds of games on Polkadot.
-While we are still in the early days, the solution will clearly be built on top of a multi-chain architecture (one game one chain) leveraging elastic, scaling, bulk and on-demand core time.
+While we are still in the early days, the solution will clearly be built on top of a multi-chain architecture (one game one chain) leveraging elastic scaling, bulk and on-demand core time.

 ### Improving the resilience of Polkadot